Vivojay/mariana-music-player/help.md

 Paths, URLs, filenames derived only from paths, cookies, tokens, browser profiles, queue contents, device names, and host identity are never published.
+Mariana packages its public Discord Application ID; users do not configure an application, secret, token, or account. `status` distinguishes not configured, the local RPC dependency being unavailable, Discord Desktop being absent, and a lost transport that is retrying.
+If it reports connected but no activity is visible, check Discord's Activity Privacy setting.
 Discord absence or failure never affects playback or startup.

 ## Settings